Updated April 27, 2018

 If you’ve gotten a massage, more likely than not, your massage therapist has handed you a small cup of water after the session and expressed the importance of drinking extra water after your massage.
 She might have said something along the lines of “massage releases toxins, and water helps flush these toxins.”
 Because your massage therapist specializes in the area, you probably trusted her word without second guessing her.
 And why not?
 It makes sense, right?
 Or does it?

 There are a few beliefs as to what these “toxins” that get released into your system might be.
-Some massage therapists think that getting a massage releases built-up lactic acid, which is what makes your muscles sore.
+Some massage therapists think that getting a massage releases built-up lactic acid, which was long-believed to be the culprit in sore muscles.
 Another theory is that cellular waste gets caught in your muscle fibers as your muscles tense up, and when the muscles are rubbed and relax, the cellular waste is released back into your system.
 Yet another theory does not specify what the “toxins” that are released really are.
 In any event, drinking lots of water will help eliminate the substance, or else you may get a headache or start to feel sick.

 These theories are taught to aspiring massage therapists during their studies as fact.
 However, medical research suggests that it’s just not true.
 Not only does massage not release anything into your system (although it does increase circulation and lymph flow), but your body has the ability to eliminate unwanted or unneeded products without excessive amounts of water.
 As long as your kidneys and liver work correctly, there should be no need for you to down more water than usual after receiving a massage.